All Types Of Cricket Shots Explained – The Essential Guide!

 When a batter plays a shot by showing his bat face towards the cover-point region, it is called a square drive.
 Sometimes batters are intended to slice the ball towards the point region by showing their bat face towards the bowler, also known as a square drive.
 Square Drive also has the same parameters to play that we have discussed in the above shot.

 However, all drives that we have examined have the same rules.
-Batsman leans onto his front foot and tries to drive fuller and good length balls.
+The batsman leans onto his front foot and tries to drive fuller and good-length balls.
 The only difference is the line of the ball.
 So batters are working these drives according to the line of the ball.
-This shot is played when the ball line is also off stump.
+This shot is played when the ball line is also off-stump.
 It has an extension called lofted square drive, and it is used to propel the ball over a cover point or point fielder.
-Still, it was a difficult shot execute among all cricket shots.
+Still, it was a difficult shot to execute among all types of cricket shots.

-It was one of the gorgeous shots among all cricket shots.
-When the bowler hits good length or back of a length, batters transfer their weight onto the back foot and penetrate the ball towards the cover or cover-point region.
-It looks too beautiful.
-It was only the conventional shot that batters play on their back foot in front of the wicket on the off-side area.
+It was one of the most gorgeous shots among all types of cricket shots.
+When the bowler hits a good length or back of a length, batters transfer their weight onto the back foot and penetrate the ball towards the cover or cover-point region.
+It looks very beautiful.
+It was only the conventional shot that batters play on their back foot in front of the wicket in the off-side area.
 However, this shot also has an extension to play on the back-foot lofted drive, but it was complicated to execute.

 9. Cut Shot

 Usually, the cut shot is played from point to third man region.
-The batter is always intended to rock back on his back foot and slaps the ball very hard.
+The batter is always intended to rock back on his back foot and slap the ball very hard.
 However, to play the cut shot, the batsman has to free his arms, indicating only the balls that travel away from the off-stump are picked to play the cut shot.
-Also, batters mostly choose the back of length and short of length deliveries to play this cut shot.
+Also, batters mostly choose the back of a length and short-of-length deliveries to play this cut shot.

 The Cut Shot is classified into three types.